SergejBre/SynchroTime/README.md

 ```
  ~/SynchroTime$ ./synchroTime -s

- Request for SetRegister fail.
+ Request for SetRegister completed successfully.
 ```

 ## Specification

+* The application allows you to adjust the time with an accuracy of ±1 ms.

+* The application allows you to control the time difference between the DS3231 module and the computer with an accuracy of ±2 ms.

+* The application allows you to calibrate the module clock within the range from -12.8 to +12.7 ppm.

 * The application communicates with the Arduino server through any virtual serial interface (UART).
-The Baud Rate is assumed unchanged and equals 115200.
+The Baud Rate is assumed unchanged and equals 115200 bps.

 * The Arduino is in turn connected to the Precision RTC DS3231 module via the I²C-interface: A4 (SDA), A5 (SCL) pins (SDA - data line and SCL - clock line).